-The SUPER S2DG2/S2DGU/S2DGE/S2DGR supports dual Pentium II XeonTM and dual Pentium III Xeon processors.
-All four motherboards are based on Intel's 440GX chip set, which supports a 100 MHz system bus speed, an Accelerated Graphics Port (AGP), Wake-on-LANTM, SDRAM, concurrent PCI and a 33 MB/s Ultra DMA burst data transfer rate.
+The SUPER P6DBS/P6DBE/P6DBU/P6SBU/P6SBS/P6SBA/P6SBM supports Pentium II 233-333 MHz and Celeron 266-433 MHz processors at a 66 MHz bus speed, Pentium II 350-450 MHz and Pentium III processors at a 100 MHz FSB speed.
+The SUPER P6DBU/P6DBS/P6DBE supports dual Pentium II and III processors, while the SUPER P6SBU/P6SBS/P6SBA/P6SBM supports a single Pentium II or III processor\.
+All seven motherboards are based on Intel's 440BX chipset, which supports a 66/100 MHz front side bus speed, an Accelerated Graphics Port (AGP), Wake-on-LANô, SDRAM, concurrent PCI and a 33 MB/s Ultra DMA burst data transfer rate.
+(See notes below.)

-While all of the motherboards are the ATX form factor, the S2DG2, S2DGU and S2DGE have 5 PCI and 2 ISA slots (with one shared).
-The S2DGR has 4 PCI and 2 ISA slots (with one shared).
-All have an AGP port and can accommodate up to 2 GB unbuffered SDRAM or registered SDRAM memory in 4 168-pin DIMM sockets.
+While all of the motherboards are the ATX form factor, the P6DBU and P6DBE have 5 PCI and 2 ISA slots with one shared.
+The SUPER P6DBS, P6SBU, P6SBS and P6SBA have 4 PCI and 3 ISA slots with one shared, and the SUPER P6SBM has 3 PCI and 1 ISA slots with one shared.
+All seven motherboards have the AGP port and all but the P6SBM can support up to 1 GB EDO at 66 MHz or 512 MB unbuffered SDRAM or maximum of 1 GB registered SDRAM memory in 4 168-pin DIMM sockets.
+The SUPER P6SBM can accommodate 768 MB registered or 384 MB unbuffered SDRAM.
+All these motherboards support both ECC and non-ECC type memory.

 AGP reduces contention between the CPU and I/O devices by broadening the graphics bandwidth to memory.
-It delivers a maximum of 532 MB/s in the 2x transfer mode, which is quadruple the PCI speed!
+It delivers a maximum of 532 MB/s in the 2xAGP transfer mode, which is quadruple the PCI speed!

-Wake-On-LAN allows for the remote network management and configuration of the PC, even in off-hours when the PC is turned off.
+Wake-On-LAN allows for remote network management and configuration of the PC, even in off-hours when the PC is turned off.
 This reduces the complexity of managing the network.

-Other features that maximize customer satisfaction and simplicity in managing the computer are its support for the PC 98-ready and and the Advanced Configuration and Power Interface (ACPI) standards.
+Another feature that maximizes customer satisfaction and simplicity in managing the computer is support for the PC 98 and the Advanced Configuration and Power Interface (ACPI) standards.
 With PC Health Monitoring, you can protect your system from problems before they even occur.